gautham-hub001/GlaceTech-training/Readme.md

 Dependency injection:

 1. Field injection: @Autowired above variable
-2. constructor injection - @Autowired above a parameterized constructor
+2. constructor injection - @Autowired above a parameterized constructor or by declaring the variable as final and assigning it with some value using a parameterized constructor.
 3. Setter injection

 @Qualifier - if there is an interface and there are multiple implementations of it